 Opening hours: 9:30 am to 5:30 pm(9:30 am to 7:30 pm on Saturdays) *Admission until 30 minutes before close

-Days Closed:Mondays (however, the exhibition will be open January 3 and January 10) / Tuesday, January 11
+Days Closed:Mondays (however, the exhibition will be open January 3, January 10 and March 21) / Tuesday, January 11 and Tuesday, March 22

 *The permanent exhibition admission fee applies for this exhibition.

 |Admission fee (incl. tax)|

 |University & technical school students||480 yen|